moliver28/research-handbook/content/handbook/product/ai/ai-feature-benchmarks.md

 - Focus on end-user value and impact
   - Reason: Ensures that AI features directly address user needs and provide tangible benefits.
+  - Example: Instead of optimizing for academic code generation metrics, focus on whether developers can efficiently use and integrate the Code Suggestions in their workflow.
 - Evaluate early and often using lightweight methods
   - Reason: Allows for rapid iteration and course correction, mitigating the risk of investing heavily in features that may not meet user needs.
+  - Example: Conduct weekly user surveys or "Duo bashes" to gather quick feedback on the relevance and usefulness of Code Suggestions in different programming languages and contexts.
 - Prioritize real-world usage over academic benchmarks
   - Reason: Academic benchmarks may not always translate to practical value; real-world usage provides more accurate insights into feature effectiveness.
+  - Example:
+    - Academic benchmark: Achieving high perplexity scores on code completion tasks.
+    - Real-world expectation: Providing contextually relevant and syntactically correct code suggestions that align with the user's project structure and coding style.
 - Embrace iteration and continuous improvement
   - Reason: Acknowledges the evolving nature of AI technology and user needs, allowing for ongoing refinement of features.
+  - Example: Implement a feedback loop where user acceptance rates of Code Suggestions (measured by Tab presses vs. Esc presses) inform model fine-tuning and improvement of the suggestion algorithm.
 - Embrace automatic testing of AI output
-  - Reason:
-Without such in place efficient development iteration and following up on user feedback is hard to impossible.
+  - Reason: Without such in place, efficient development iteration and following up on user feedback is hard to impossible.
+  - Example: Develop automated tests that evaluate the quality of Code Suggestions against project-specific criteria, such as adherence to coding standards, successful compilation, and passing of existing unit tests.

 ## Potential Evaluation Metrics